crsl4/julia-workshop/readme.md

 # Julia workshop for Data Science

-This repository contains the notes of the Julia workshop taught at the xxx.
+This repository contains the notes of the Julia workshop taught at the WID Data Science Research Bazaar on February 10th, 2021.

 ## In preparation for the course
 - Read the syllabus below and checkout the resources in the "In preparation" column